timescale/docs/cloud/high-availability.md

 AZ outage.
 For services that require protection from AZ outages, see <a href="">Zonal Redundancy</a>.

-# Storage Redundancy
+# Storage redundancy
-Storage redundancy, in the context of PostgreSQL, refers to having multiple copies of a database’s data files.
+Storage redundancy, in the context of PostgreSQL, refers to having multiple copies of a database's data files.
 If the storage currently attached to a Postgres instance corrupts or otherwise becomes unavailable, the system can failover by replacing its current storage with one of the copies.

-For Timescale Cloud customers, data files are stored on AWS’s [Elastic Block Store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes.html) (EBS) volumes.
+For Timescale Cloud customers, data files are stored on AWS's [Elastic Block Store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes.html) (EBS) volumes.
 An EBS volume has two drives and automatically replicates data between them using a